hydro-lab/hydro-lab.github.io/research.md

 title: Research
 ---
 # Research
+Undergraduate students have several opportunities to do research.
+Students should discuss potential research activities with faculty During the semester, any undergraduate student can enroll in ENVI 390: Undergraduate Research

 ## [WaterQ2](http://www.duq.edu/limpopo): Water Quality and Quantity in the Limpopo Basin
 - Remote sensing of river gage